 When do I need house insurance?

-Buildings cover will also have to be arranged at exchange of contracts rather than completion as that’s when the bricks and mortar becomes your responsibility.
+Buildings cover will also have to be arranged at exchange of contracts - as that’s when the bricks and mortar becomes your responsibility - rather than at completion.

 If you are renting however, buying buildings insurance falls to the landlord.
 And if you live in a leasehold property, it may come as part of your service charge – but always check.